RannerJP/GraphProject/README.md

   @version 5.0
 * Generics and Java Interface used
 * Graph representation is from the proj5-f18.docx
+* MAKE SURE TO READ COMMENTS OR JAVADOC FOR SETUP
 * Not sure if our settings.json need to be used in order to work.